If you’re arranging team-building exercises for just a handful of employees, be grateful! They’re...

 The employee motivation strategies we shared today are lauded far and wide for their morale-boosting, performance-enhancing capabilities.
 There are many more creative ideas and specific examples to get the ball rolling:

-- Employ different types of team-building activities so everyone can watch their skills grow and appreciate one another’s unique strengths.
+- Employ different types of team-building activities.
+Everyone can watch their skills grow and appreciate one another’s unique strengths.

-- Ask thought-provoking check-in questions that open and invite more communication and ignite highly motivational levels of creativity.
+- Ask thought-provoking check-in questions.
+Open and invite more communication and ignite highly motivational levels of creativity.

-- Acknowledge employee milestones, from birthdays to work anniversaries, increasing that sense of support and belonging.
+- Acknowledge employee milestones.
+From birthdays to work anniversaries, these help create that sense of support and belonging.

-- Offer the flexibility necessary for healthy work-life balance, clearing away burnout and making more space for excitement and motivation at work.
+- Offer the flexibility necessary for healthy work-life balance.
+Clear away burnout and make more space for excitement and motivation at work.

-- Using peer recognition platforms like HeyTaco to make team camaraderie and positivity easy and fun–without disrupting workflows.
+- Use peer recognition platforms like HeyTaco.
+Make team camaraderie and positivity easy and fun–without disrupting workflows.
 Motivation is a natural consequence of having a supportive team behind you.

 Employee motivation FAQ